ocxo/slacktunes/README.md

 # slacktunes

-Set your Slack status to the current iTunes track
+Set your Slack status to the current iTunes track (when you're set to active on Slack)

 ## How?